navyaa9706/DBMS_project_GatedSafe/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

-👉 This README will make your repo look professional and easy to understand.
-Would you like me to also **add a sample ER diagram** (Entity-Relationship diagram) section so that your DBMS design is visually clear to visitors?